Inference in Cluster Randomized Trials with Matched Pairs: Introduction

-The analysis of data from cluster randomized experiments and data from experiments with matched pairs has received considerable attention, but most work has focused on only one of these two features at a time.
-Recent work on the analysis of cluster randomized experiments includes \cite{athey2017econometrics}, \cite{hayes2017cluster}, and \cite{su2021model} \citep[see][for a general discussion of this literature as well as further references]{bugni2022inference}.
-Recent work on the analysis of matched pairs experiments includes \cite{jiang2020bootstrap}, \cite{cytrynbaum2021designing}, \cite{bai2022inference}, and \cite{bai2022optimality} \citep[see][for a general discussion of this literature as well as further references]{bai2021inference}.
+The analysis of data from cluster randomized experiments and data from experiments with matched pairs has received considerable attention \citep[see][for general overviews]{donner2000design, athey2017econometrics, hayes2017cluster}, but most recent work has focused on only one of these two features at a time.
+Recent work on the analysis of cluster randomized experiments includes \cite{middleton2015unbiased}, \cite{su2021model}, \cite{schochet2021design}, and \cite{wang2022model} \citep[see][for a general discussion of this literature as well as further references]{bugni2024inference}.
+We note in particular that both \cite{middleton2015unbiased} and \cite{su2021model} discuss the benefits of using cluster size as a covariate in regression adjustment in the context of completely randomized experiments.
+Recent work on the analysis of matched pairs experiments includes \cite{jiang2020bootstrap}, \cite{cytrynbaum2021designing}, \cite{bai2024inference}, and \cite{bai2022optimality} \citep[see][for a discussion of this literature as well as further references]{bai2022inference}.
 Two papers which focus specifically on the analysis of cluster randomized experiments with matched pairs are \cite{imai2009essential} and \cite{de2019level}.
-Both papers maintain a finite-population perspective, where the primary source of uncertainty is ``design-based", stemming from the randomness in treatment assignment.
+Both papers maintain a finite-population perspective, where the primary source of uncertainty is ``design-based," stemming from the randomness in treatment assignment.
 In such a framework, both papers study the finite and large-sample behavior of difference-in-means type estimators and propose corresponding variance estimators which are shown to be conservative.
 In contrast, our paper maintains a ``super-population" sampling framework and proposes a novel variance estimator which is shown to be asymptotically exact in our setting.
+In Appendix \ref{sec:sims-finpop}, we repeat some of the simulation exercises we consider in the main text in a design-based framework.
+There we illustrate that our estimator may have benefits in the design-based framework as well.

 The remainder of the paper is organized as follows.
 In Section \ref{sec:setup} we describe our setup and notation.
 Section \ref{sec:main} presents our main results.
+Section \ref{sec:simulations} studies the finite-sample behavior of our proposed tests via a simulation study.
+We conclude with recommendations for empirical practice in Section \ref{sec:recommendations}.